labib-c/simple-login-system/README.md

 # simple-login-system
-A login system made with
+A login system made with:
--PHP
+  - PHP
--MySQL (using PDO)
+  - MySQL (using PDO)
--JavaScript, jQuery, Ajax
+  - JavaScript, jQuery, Ajax